Skip to main content

 Flatten (PDF Engines)

-This process merges all interactive form fields (text inputs, checkboxes, etc.) directly into the page content.
-The resulting PDF cannot be modified by the end-user.
+Merges all interactive form fields (text inputs, checkboxes, etc.) into the page content, making the PDF non-editable.

 cURL